axaq/traviso.js/README.md

 ### Docs

-You can found the documentation [here](http://www.travisojs.com/docs/)
+You can find the documentation [here](http://www.travisojs.com/docs/)

 ### What is Ahead